rkaiser0324/export-asana/README.md

 # export-asana

-This is a PHP CLI script, inspired by [this forum post](https://forum.asana.com/t/exporting-projects-including-comments/53796/2), which uses the Asana REST API to export to HTML, all the Tasks and Comments in a given Project in a Workspace.
+Per [this forum post](https://forum.asana.com/t/exporting-projects-including-comments/53796/2), Asana does not offer a means to natively export a project.
+This PHP CLI script  uses the Asana REST API to export to HTML, all the Tasks, Comments, and links to Attachments in a given Project in a Workspace.
+It also includes any Subtasks in the hierarchy.

+This script has been tested with PHP 7.3.

 ## Setup